clw224/clw224.github.io/_teaching/2021-ClaireWilliams.md

 <b>PhD Dissertation in Ecology and Evolution, University of Nevada-Reno:</b>
 Microbiomes as mediators of host adaptation to rapidly changing environments [current].

+<b>Current projects within Wild Microbiomes Working Group: </b>
+*  The role of diet and host species in shaping the seasonal dynamics of the gut microbiome.
+In revision
+* Environmental change is linked to multi-generational shifts in the Pacific pocket mouse gut microbiome that mirror animal health and fitness metrics
+* Captivity rapidly alters the rhinoceros gut microbiome and is linked to long-term fitness loss